-Chevrolet Avalanche owners have reported 9 problems linked to transfer case (under the power train category).
+Chevrolet Avalanche owners have reported 10 problems related to transfer case (under the power train category).

-The vehicle was a 2005 Chevrolet Avalanche 1500.
 Traveling home from work on the interstate at regulated speed (65mph).
 As I started to accelerate to maintain speed gingo up a hill, the message "transmission hot" came on the in-dash display and engine began revving as if not in gear.
 I could not accelerate and had to turn on flashers and merge to safety lane on right.
 I continued to slow down until I could engage the transmission again at around 30 mph in 3rd gear.
 As soon as I started to accelerate past 35-40 mph, the transmission slipped again and would not engage any gear.
 This happened all the way home so what should have been a 20 minute drive turned into an hour.
 I couldn't get above 35-45 mph without this happening each time which made navigating the hills of northern va in the rain not very fun for me nor the hundreds of frustrated drivers behind and beside me.
 As I pulled into the driveway and parked, I could notice a 'burnt and sour" smell. . .
 Most likely transmission fluid.
 I didn't see any leaks or drips but the engine was extremely hot as was transmission and transfer case.
 This has been happening off and on for a few months now but in very limited occasions and never for more than 10-20 seconds so I haven't contacted a service station but will definitely do so this weekend as I am unable to leave work during the week for this issue.
-The failure date was Wednesday, December 7, 2011.

 See all problems of the 2005 Chevrolet Avalanche.

-The car involved was a 2007 Chevrolet Avalanche 1500.
-The VIN of this vehicle is 3GNFK123X7_.
 Complete transmission failure at 27,000 miles.
 Old part referenced as sun gear or sprag gear breakage between 4-wheel driver transfer case and transmission.
 Part failed under acceleration nearly causing a crash.
 Transmission would not engage gears except park.
 Vehicle could not move under its own power.
 Part is under back order and will take an unknown amount of time to fix.
 Other owners are experiencing the same problem around the same mileage.
 Gm was unresponsive to this common problem.
-This transfer case issue occurred Jul.
-9, 2007.

 See all problems of the 2007 Chevrolet Avalanche.